 After cleaning the keys, use a dry, clean cloth to remove any remaining moisture.
 Make sure to dry the keys immediately to prevent any moisture from seeping into the keys.

 Finally, wash your hands before playing the piano to prevent the keys from getting dirty again quickly.

 It’s important to avoid using harsh chemicals or abrasive materials when cleaning piano keys, as these can damage the keys and affect the sound and feel of the instrument.

 Avoid using excessive amounts of water or leaving the keys wet for long periods of time, as this can cause the keys to warp or crack.

 Usually, it is not a good idea to clean the keys too frequently.
 Cleaning too often can also damage the keys and remove the natural oils from the ivory or the protection layer on plastic or bone, which can affect the feel of the piano keys.

-Therefore, it is essential to keep your piano keys clean on regular basis.
+Therefore, it is essential to keep your piano keys clean on a regular basis.
 Here are some tips on how to maintain piano keys –

 Wash Hands Before Playing